In a combat, GURPS has us ask defenders this question: “The attack will hit you. What do you do?”

 Active defense rolls are an innovative and nifty feature in GURPS.

-The way they work is also a wee strange.
+The way they work is also a wee odd.

 FEND points out how defense rolls are at odds with normal game mechanics in one respect: They’re the only regular instance of a success roll made against a fraction of Skill (Skill/2, and sometimes Skill x 2/3 in 3e).
 That’s a quirk, however, not a problem, and FEND’s suggestion for full-skill defenses is all theoretical musing, not a “fix”.

 Setting that entirely aside, there’s a different oddity with defenses, though, that’s peculiar in two ways: It runs at odds to normal game practices and brings combat realism down a good notch.